sahilrajput03/sahilrajput03/vim.md

 # Vim

+## Want to select text like jumping into thin air??

+Use, `v` to active visual mode and then thype `/` to enter the search mode and then press enter to select to that character or word.

+Although when the character to which you want to select is in the same line then you can use `f` or `t` according to your requirement as well.
+AMAZING!

 ## Just want to move the screen (and not your cursor)

 Simply use: `ctrl+e` to scroll up, `ctrl+y` to scroll down.